opengeospatial/ets-cdb10/src/site/markdown/how_to_team_engine.md

   note
 ```

-Next install the CDB10 ETS dependencies from `target/ets-cdb10-0.5-SNAPSHOT-deps.zip` into the TEAM Engine library directory (`TE_BASE/lib`).
+Next install the CDB10 ETS dependencies from `target/ets-cdb10-0.5-SNAPSHOT-deps.zip` by unpackaging `ets-cdb10-0.5-SNAPSHOT-deps.zip` and then copying all of the jar files to the `/WEB-INF/lib` folder of teamengine webapp.

 It is possible a duplicate SLF4J library is installed into TEAM Engine.
 If the file `TE_BASE/lib/slf4j-log4j12-1.7.6.jar` exists, delete it.
 If you do not then TEAM Engine will not start.